- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-Why is it important to work with professionals who specialize in the treatment of Eating Disorders?
+Why is it important to work with Eating Disorder Therapists who specialize in the treatment of Eating Disorders?

 If you or someone you love is searching for help for an eating disorder, it may feel confusing to determine where to start.
-Given the complexities of eating disorders, it is important to seek out a professional who specializes in the treatment of eating disorders.
+Given the complexities of eating disorders, it is important to seek out Eating Disorder Therapists who specialize in the treatment of eating disorders.
 Specialists in eating disorder treatment, such as licensed therapists and psychologists, will have experience in dealing with the issues that lie behind eating disorders.
 Professionals who specialize in eating disorders will also have education specific to this field that gives them advance knowledge and understanding over general therapists and counselors.

 To find eating disorder therapists & specialists in your area, please select a state: